< Back to Blog

 THE UBER MODEL OF TIPPING

-Some newer companies explicitly say "Tip is not required."
+Some companies explicitly say "Tip is not required."
 They take the approach of making sure home cleaners make more money per hour.
 This allows home cleaners to feel more comfortable that they will make a living wage.
 It allows clients avoid awkward interactions and fumbling for cash.
+This was made popular for a time by Uber, but even they have moved back to a tipping model in the US.

 ALTERNATIVES TO CASH